krzychukula/krzychukula.github.com/README.md

 “90% of everything is crap.
 That is true, whether you are talking about physics, chemistry, evolutionary psychology, sociology, medicine—you name it—rock music, country western.
 90% of everything is crap.”
 — Daniel Dennett

+“We are what we pretend to be, so we must be careful about what we pretend to be.”
+— Kurt Vonnegut

 “Most things are bullshit - don't trust mass opinion” — Pieter Hintjens